C D E F

 Plasticizer used primarily in finishes.

-A chemical compound composed of many similar, smaller parts chemically
+A chemical compound composed of many similar, smaller parts

-gloss and durability to the finish or sealer.
+which contributes gloss and durability to the finish or sealer.

-A thermoplastic polymer which has excellent hardness and gloss.
+A thermoplastic polymer which has excellent hardness and

 A condition where a fine dust occurs on the finished floor surface,